-Example: prod_ver nas gmconn=myk stran example Deamserver The job is run with the exte pecified in "mybeamserver". gpuid gpuid=id,id or gpuid=id: id Default: none be assigned to Nastran distr ibuted memory e used in the analysis.
+astran example ybeamserver The job is run with the exte pecified in "mybeamserver". gpuid gpuid=id,id or gpuid=id: id Default: none be assigned to Nastran distr ibuted memory be used in the analysis.
 Multiple IDs may processor (DMP) runs.
-Separate a list of rocess will be assigned a GPU ID in round gpu_min_front gpu_min_front=value Default: 16 The criteria for GPGPU execution during matrix factorization are the frontal matrix front size and the rank of the frontal matrix.
+Separate a list of cocess will be assigned a GPU ID in round gpu_min_front gpu_min_front=value Default: 16 The criteria for GPGPU execution during matrix factorization are the frontal matrix front size and the rank of the frontal matrix.
 Minimum dimensions are set via gpu_min_front and its companion parameter, gpu_min_rank.
 The value specified must be an integer greater or equal to 1.
 If the front size is smaller than value, the rank update of the front is processed on the CPU.
 Otherwise, the GPGPU device would be used for the rank update of the front.
-This keyword may also be set via SYSTEM cell 656. gpu_min_rank gpu_min_rank=value Default: 1024 The criteria for GPGPU execution during matrix factorization are the frontal matrix front size and the rank of the frontal matrix.
-Minimum dimensions are set via gpu_min_front and its companion parameter, gpu_min_rank.
-The value specified must be an integer greater or equal to 1.
-If the rank of the frontal matrix is smaller than value, the rank update of the front is processed on the CPU.
-Otherwise, the GPGPU device would be used for the rank update of the front.
-This keyword may also be set via SYSTEM cell 655. gputhresh gputhresh=value Default 16000 value: an integer representing the minimum threshold for GPGPU computing in the MSCLDL multi-frontal sparse factorization.
+This keyword may also be set via SYSTEM cell 656. gpu_min_rank gpu_min_rank=value Default: 1024 front size and the rank of th gpu_min_front and its com must be an integer greater o than value, the rank update natrix factorization are the frontal matrix .
+Minimum dimensions are set via er, gpu_min_rank.
+The value specified the rank of the frontal matrix is smaller rocessed on the CPU.
+Otherwise, the update of the front.
+This keyword may gputhresh gputhresh=value Default 16000 value: an integer representing the minimum threshold for GPGPU computing in the MSCLDL multi-frontal sparse factorization.
 If the product of the rank size and the front size of each front is smaller than value, the rank update of the front is processed on the CPU.
 Otherwise, the GPGPU device would be used for the rank update of the front.
 This keyword may also be set with the "sys647" command line keyword. hicore hicore= memory_size Default: Dependent on "memory" and other keywords Specifies maximum working memory.
 See the Executing MSC Nastran (p.
 1) in the MSC Nastran Quick Reference Guide for more information on this keyword. hostovercommit hostovercommit=yes,no Default: No